 Regarding nearly all aspects of its economy, Indonesia is heading in the right direction.

-Just in the past few years, they began allowing 100% foreign business ownership, extended the leasehold period, doubled internet penetration, made huge progress on infrastructure projects, created a friendly crypto environment.
+Just in the past few years, Indonesia began allowing 100% foreign business ownership, extended the leasehold period, doubled internet penetration, made huge progress on infrastructure, and created a friendly crypto environment.

 But it still has a long way to go.
 That’s especially true regarding foreign property ownership.
 Simpler business regulations, along with greater clarity, are also needed.